juliasungg/DH-150-Project/README.md

 **1: Visibility of system status**
 There’s no indication of which news articles are most popular, or most recent.
+Although the current page the user is on is bolded, it could be made more visible with a different accent/color.

+Severity: 2

 **2: Match between system and the real world**

 Koreaboo has four headers in their menu bar: Feed, News, Stories, Lists.
 At first glance, I am confused on the difference between the four options.
-Without the option to navigate down...
+Without the option to see subsections underneath these headers, it is confusing what "Lists" refers to.
+After observing the content, a more fit title would be "Rankings" or "Opinions".

+Severity: 1

 **3: User control and freedom**

 To see more content, you have the option to click on “Read More” at the bottom of each page of content.
-However, there is no option to click on a  “Go Back” button to go back to the past page without using the back arrow on the internet browser. (counter intuitive bceause its located at the top left while we end at the bottom of the page)
+However, there is no option to click on a  “Previous” button to go back to the previous page without using the back arrow on the internet browser. (counter intuitive bceause its located at the top left while we end at the bottom of the page)

+Severity: 1

 **4: Consistency and standards**

-The way the articles are chronologically labeled vary.
-For articles up to a week, its labeled as “ x days ago”.
-After a week, the articles are tagged with the date, in the Month-Date-Year format.
+I found that

 **5: Error prevention**

 **6: Recognition rather than recall**
+There is no

 **7: Flexibility and efficiency of use**

-There is no search bar to search for topics that interests the user.
-There is also no further breakdown of topics underneath the four main menu headers, which deters efficiency since the user is not able to find the content he/she wants quickly and efficiently.
+I like that there is a Home tab for the most recent news and also a separate Discover page to search for content that the user is interested in.
+An improvement I would suggest is that

+Severity: 3

 **8: Aesthetic and minimalist design**

+Soompi: On the Discover page, the images for the categories are quite irrelevant to the categories themselves.
+They are all pictures of some korean celebrity, and there's no clear reason for using those images.
+A better alternative would be to discard the images completely, and keep the icons only.

+Severity: 2